 And it’s not enough to throw a “Hi, how are you” or “Hi, my name is x and I sell stuff” to generate leads.

 What is the best message template?

 The answer is simple.
 There is none.
-First of all, because a LinkedIn invitation, a message and even an email, depend on you, who your prospect is, what you offer and what you expect from him.
+First of all, because a LinkedIn invitation, a message and even an email, depend on you, who your prospect is, what you offer and what you expect from them.